 Only red Skittles had spilled out, and Dodge County Sheriff Dale Schmidt joked in the post that it would be difficult to "Taste the Rainbow" in its entirety.
 The incident gained attention after CNN wrote about it, citing a report from a local affiliate.

-A variety of food byproducts are commonly used for animal feed, and Skittles maker Mars Inc. says it has procedures for discarding foods for that purpose.
-However, the company says the Skittles in question came from a factory that doesn't sell unused products for animal feed.
+A variety of food byproducts are commonly used for animal feed, and Mars says it has procedures for discarding foods for that purpose.
+However, the company says the Skittles in question came from a factory that doesn't sell unused products for feed.

 "We don't know how it ended up as it did and we are investigating," Mars said.